openhive-network/devportal/_services/hive.blog.md

 ---
 title: titles.condenser
-position: 1
+position: 2
 canonical_url: hive.blog.html
 ---

 #### Condenser endpoints

 Condenser is codename to [opensource frontend](https://gitlab.syncad.com/hive/condenser) hosted on [Hive.blog](https://hive.blog).

+> Developers are encouraged to review, submit improvements and utilize opensource code in their applications.

 It offers a few endpoints for getting common data.
 User profile and post JSON data is very convenient and simple by appending .json to your request.

 Getting a particular user profile JSON: